MUSE | MUN

 • Her crazyness is equal to her father's, maybe even worse.

 • When she's deep into her experiments she doesn't sleep or eat, living only of coffee and alcohol.
-Being an artificial being, it doesn't affect her that much tho.
+Being an imortal and artificial being, it doesn't affect her that much tho.

 • As madness grew inside her, she began to create more and more segments, trying to distance herself from the grief of losing the only family she had left and to feel less alone.

-• Meluza was a snake-hybrid Vila, her face claim is Serpent from Path to Nowhere.
+• Navina was a snake fae, a Vuzhalki, her face claim is Serpent from Path to Nowhere.

 • That's the reason why Parvin has a strong affinity to snakes and even has snake traits herself.